ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/sql.markdown

 });
 {CODE-BLOCK/}

+### Alternative Syntax

+The target table name can be passed to the `loadTo` command separately, as a string argument, using this syntax: `loadTo('Target', obj)`

+* **Example**:
+  The following two calls to `loadTo` are equivalent.
+  `loadToEmployees(this);`
+  `loadTo('Employees', this);`

+Passing table names as arguments allows the usage of names that include symbols like `-` and `.`.
+This is an advantage over the standard `loadToEmployees` syntax, that does not allow the passing of such characters because they are invalid in the name of a JS function.

 ### Filtering

 If you want to filter some documents out from the ETL you simply omit `loadTo` call: